 4. Air compressor releases hot emissions

 The air compressor emits hazardous fumes.
-It is especially true for gas-powered and diesel-powered compressors.
+This is especially true for gas-powered and diesel-powered compressors.
 It is not safe to use it in an enclosed space because of the deadly toxins released and the blowout of particulates.
-Also, air compressors release carbon dioxide and carbon monoxide, which in enclosed space can build up to deadly levels of concentration.
+Also, air compressors release carbon dioxide and carbon monoxide, which in enclosed spaces can build up to deadly levels of concentration.